3-Day Garden Workshop & Demonstration

 Forth Worth Japanese Garden & Meiners Garden

-The day’s activities will include expert-led tours of the Fort Worth Japanese Garden and of the Meiners Garden.
+The day’s activities included expert-led tours of the Fort Worth Japanese Garden and of the Meiners Garden.

-During the Meiners garden tour, there will be a presentation of the construction process for the tea garden and the hill-and-pond garden, demonstrations of bamboo fence techniques and bamboo elements for tea garden and ceremony, and participation in a traditional Japanese tea ceremony presided by the Chado Urasenke Tankokai.
+During the Meiners garden tour, there was a presentation of the construction process for the tea garden and the hill-and-pond garden, demonstrations of bamboo fence techniques and bamboo elements for tea garden and ceremony, and participation in a traditional Japanese tea ceremony presided by the Chado Urasenke Tankokai.

 LECTURERS & FACILITATORS